nojronatron/nojronatron.github.io/continuing-education/java-io-data-object-streams.md

 assertArrayEquals(expectedArray, transformedArray);
 ```

 This is an excellent example of why an Interface is important in object oriented programming.
-If any function was passed in but did not have the `.applyAsByte(short s)` method, the code would not compile.
+If any function was passed in but did not have the `.applyAsByte(short s)` method applied, the code would not compile.

 ### Two-Arity Function Specializations